darrell-pittman/wgc-run/README.md

 * runners (required)

 ### buffer_keymaps
-This entry id a function that takes in the info object and creates any keymaps desired for the current buffer.
+This entry is a function that takes in the autocmd info object and creates any keymaps desired for the current buffer.
 Here where can map keystrokes to the WgcRun command for the current buffer.